xrtlibrary/xrtlibrary-traverse/README.md

 Check the type of inner object.

 <u>Exception(s)</u>:
- - *Traverse.ParameterError*: Raised if the constructor is not valid.
+ - *Traverse.ParameterError*: The constructor is not valid.
- - *Traverse.TypeError*: Raised if the inner object is not constructed by the constructor.
+ - *Traverse.TypeError*: The inner object is not constructed by the constructor.

 <u>Parameter(s)</u>:
  - constructor (*{new(...args: any[]): object}*): The constructor of the type.